ElusiveMonni/monni_docs/docs/modules/logging.md

 It boasts over 50+ events that can be logged and configured!
 :::
 :::note
 Looking for help setting up some logging?
-See our Tutorial with full details: OLD DOC REPLACE **[Building Your Logging System!](https://monni-docs-f7dj.onrender.com/guides/building-your-logging-system)**.
+See our Tutorial with full details: **[Building Your Logging System!](https://monni-docs-f7dj.onrender.com/guides/building-your-logging-system)**.
 :::
 ***
 ### Advanced Mode